netlify/js-client/README.md

 DNS
 ===

-Resellers can create and manage DNS Zones through the BitBalloon API.
+Resellers can create and manage DNS Zones through the Netlify API.

 Getting a list of DNS Zones: